bwya77/nested-folder-lines/README.md

 - Set the color of the relationship lines for 1-5 levels of nesting
 - Enable focus mode that highlights active files and their parent folders, dimming the rest
+- Set the relationship lines to be solid, dotted, or dashed

 ![Settings Panel](/images/settings.png)